World Cup skiing finals in Italy canceled over coronavirus, narrowing Shiffrin’s shot at overall title

 Previously on the World Cup …

-With the caveat that Shiffrin may or may not be results-driven, while she has been away, the World Cup points lists have shifted.
+With the caveat that Shiffrin may or may not be results-driven, the World Cup points lists have shifted while she has been away.
 With Cortina’s cancelation, Switzerland’s Corinne Sutter has clinched the downhill and super-G season titles.

 Shiffrin will actually finish fifth in the points in downhill and seventh in super-G.